Marconiadsf/gcp-series/DemoApp-02/README.md

 This time we packed all the deployment workflow into a script.
 Make sure you are in the DemoApp-02 directory.
-> List your billing information and keep it on hand, as the script will ask for it.
-> You can list with the command:
+> Tip: List your billing accounts and keep the Billing Account ID on hand, as the script will ask for it.
+You can list them with:
 > ```bash
-> gcloud beta billing projects accounts list
+> gcloud beta billing accounts list
 > ```

 1.  **Make the script executable:**